comychitz/intro_to_programming/README.md

 # introduction to programming
 A brief introduction to computer programming.

+## about this tutorial
+This introduction to programming is for anybody interested in learning how to code.
+I give a brief introduction of programming with the C++ language, along with some basic computer-related knowledge.

 ## what is programming?
 Before we talk about what programming is, we need to understand what a computer is.
 Computers are programmable machines.
 In other words, they are machines that